Analysis | The blurry line between combating ‘fraud’ and just making voting harder

 Bartiromo was very impressed.

-“This is absolutely extraordinary, Governor,” she said.
+“This is absolutely extraordinary, governor,” she said.
 “Thanks very much for sharing this very important information.”

 Abbott’s story was not only extraordinary, it’s not even clear what his point was meant to be.